-On July 23, 2022, enjoy one full day of virtual programming for historical novelists, including a master class, presentations, an agent-led Cold Reads session, a panel discussion, and conversation rooms.
+Thank you for joining us on July 23, 2022, for A Taste of HNSNA, our first-ever one-day virtual conference.
+Over 375 participants enjoyed one full day of virtual programming for historical novelists, including a master class, two presentations, an agent-led Cold Reads session, a panel discussion, and conversation rooms.

-Once again HNSNA has partnered with EventMobi to provide an immersive virtual conference experience!
-Chat with friends old and new during sessions and conversation rooms, play games, post to the social wall, browse our Hooch through History and Historical Highlight videos, and more!
-The main sessions will be recorded and available to view on-demand for 30 days after the conference.
-The conversation rooms will not be recorded.
+Once again HNSNA partnered with EventMobi to provide an immersive virtual conference experience.
+Participants chatted with friends old and new during sessions and conversation rooms, played games, posted to the social wall, browsed our Hooch through History and Historical Highlight videos, and more!

 A Taste of HNSNA Program

-Here’s the full-day program for A Taste of HNSNA.
-All times are Central.
+Here’s the full-day program for A Taste of HNSNA participants enjoyed on July 23, 2022.

 10:00 AM – 10:30 AM (CT)